superstarlifter/doc/docs/how_to/view.md

 ## How to create a view
 [**Video Tutorial**](https://youtu.be/nSEy7wmTVD0?feature=shared)

-Views are collections that are segments of their base collections.
-Collections can be segmented on fields, filters, and user permissions.
+Views are a way to save a filtered collection as a new collection.
+Collections can be segmented on fields, filters, and/or user permissions.

 ### To create a view:
 1. Right click in the grid of a base collection ➔ **Create View**.

 <img src="../assets/view_matt1.png"  style="width:500px" class="border"></img>

-2. Name the view and select the fields to keep from the base collection.
-You also have the option to designate fields as **Read Only**.
+2. Name the view and select the fields you'd like to show in the view.
+Choose whether you'd like to designate fields as **Read Only**.

 <img src="../assets/view_matt2.png"  style="width:700px" class="border"></img>